Azure/bicep-registry-modules/avm/res/network/virtual-network-gateway/README.md

 ### Parameter: `domainNameLabel`

 DNS name(s) of the Public IP resource(s).
-If you enabled active-active configuration, you need to provide 2 DNS names, if you want to use this feature.
+If you enabled Active-Active mode, you need to provide 2 DNS names, if you want to use this feature.
 A region specific suffix will be appended to it, e.g.: your-DNS-name.westeurope.cloudapp.azure.com.

 - Required: No
 - Type: array